Lramseyer/vaporview/CONTRIBUTING.md

 - Supporting other file formats besides .vcd files
 - Support for large files with `fs.read()`

-You know what, if you can just get the build flow working such that I can use native node modules instead of the vscode version of `fs` _or_ get the [fsChunks API proposal](https://github.com/microsoft/vscode/blob/main/src/vscode-dts/vscode.proposed.fsChunks.d.ts) in place, that would be a huge help.
+You know what, if you can just get the build flow working so that I can use native node modules instead of the vscode version of `fs` _or_ get the [fsChunks API proposal](https://github.com/microsoft/vscode/blob/main/src/vscode-dts/vscode.proposed.fsChunks.d.ts) in place, that would be a huge help.
 I could honestly do the rest.

 ## Extension overview

 There are 2 main parts to this extesnion: The VScode Extension (src/web/extension.ts) and the webview component (media/extension.js and media/clusterize_mod.js) They communicate via a messaging interface: `webview.postMessage()` and `vscode.postMessage()` on the extension and webview side respectively.
 This is mainly used for setting up the webview, and for adding and removing signals from the viewer.
 It's important to note that when a signal is rendered in the webview, the extension only sends over the waveform data for that signal that is being rendered.
-This is important for my future plans in supporting larger waveform files like what would be found in FSDBs.
-If we only load into mmory what is actually in the viewer, we're not going to run into memory issues.
+This is important for my future plans in supporting larger waveform files.
+If we only load into memory what is actually in the viewer, we're not going to run into memory issues.

 ## The extension

-The extension uses several VScode API elements, which can be read up on in the API documentation: https://code.visualstudio.com/api/references/vscode-api#TreeItem
+The extension uses several VScode API elements, which can be read up on in the [API documentation](https://code.visualstudio.com/api/references/vscode-api)

 - Activity Bar/View Container
 - Views
-  - "Netlist"
+  - Tree View
-  - "Displayed Signals"
+  - Tree Item
 - Custom Readonly Editor
 - Webview